Moves by NCP, Congress, BJP leave Shiv Sena guessing

 On the other hand, the NCP's Sharad Pawar remains as cryptic as ever.
 When asked about the Shiv Sena claiming that talks are on with his party, Pawar quipped, 'really?'
 The Shiv Sena has called for a meeting of its MLAs to be held on Friday.
 Many MLAs have remained apprehensive about the future and the meeting is a way of assuring them.

 Some Sena MLAs feel that the BJP is cozying up to the NCP.
 Prime Minister Narendra Modi had a word of praise for the NCP MPs in the Rajya Sabha and this has only added further to the speculation.
 Modi had praised MPs of the BJD and NCP for their behaviour in the Rajya Sabha.
-The BJP however says that not too much should be read into it.
+The BJP, however, says that not too much should be read into it.

 A crucial meeting of the NCP and Congress is scheduled for today.
 The leaders would discuss further on the common minimum programme.
 Sonia Gandhi is not very keen on the alliance with the Shiv Sena.
 Sources say that this meeting would discuss the CMP further and differences are likely to be ironed out.